ebonertz/blokes/README.md

-**Blokes Node Worker**
+# Blokes Node Worker

-This small node application calls to the commercetools API using the Node SDK (Sphere Client) THe app is able to load the data for the customers and orders in the project and will print them to standard output.
+This small node application calls to the commercetools API using the Node SDK (Sphere Client) The app is able to load the data for the customers and orders in the project and will print them to standard output.

-The project has been uploaded to a Docker Cloud Image and deployed using Iron.io
+This app uses Docker a docker container and is deployed using Iron.io

-# Run app
+## Run app

 ```
-$ npm install -g grunt-cli

 $ npm install
 $ node index.js

+$ npm install -g gulp-cli
+$ gulp

 ```